SylvainGa/Calculator/README.md

     - YEARS: The term of the saving in years
     - I/Y: The YEARLY interest rate (enter 10 for 10%)
     - P/Y: Period per year.
 If monthly, enter 12.
 For yearly, enter 1.
-    - Recall: Press this followed by one of the buttons above to retreive the current saved or calculated value.
+    - Recall: Press this followed by one of the buttons above to retrieve the current saved or calculated value.
     - Calc: Calculate the corresponding field.
 Currently, the following work: L, TC, PMT.

   A field with data in it will show a '*' beside it.
 Entering 0 in a field clears the value.